Nurturing an arts community where everyone belongs

-How working with community connectors helps to shape an arts centre that’s truly for everyone.
+How working with community connectors helps to shape an arts centre that's truly for everyone

-We take our role as a community arts centre to heart; helping artists of all ages, backgrounds and abilities uncover their creative potential, explore their passions, and share their talents with the people they care about.
-With that in mind, inclusivity has been a part of our mandate since the vision for artsPlace started taking shape.
+Guided by an unshakeable belief in the power of the arts and creativity to transform lives, we take our role as a community arts centre to heart; helping artists of all ages, backgrounds and abilities uncover their creative potential, explore their passions, and share their talents with the people they care about.

 Since 2020, artsPlace has undergone different stages of training in DEI, Indigenous Awareness, cultural sensitivity, and more.